kinoshitadaisuke/tts_for_japanese_listening_study/README.md

 # tts_for_japanese_listening_study

-A small program to make MP3 file from plain text file
+A small program to make a MP3 file from an HTML file

 ## Executing this program using Google Colab